 - use of energy efficient, “dark sky compliant” lighting that directs light downward and reduces light pollution.

 The handbook describes four applications that used different combinations of these techniques based on site conditions.
 These included use of green pavement materials with conventional drainage, use of full alley infiltration using permeable pavement, use of center alley infiltration using permeable pavement, and use of green pavement materials with a subsoil filtration system.
 It also recommends a variety of best management practices that adjacent property owners can use, including recycling, composting of yard waste and scraps, planting shade trees and native plants, use of permeable pavements and green roofs, installation of energy efficient and dark-sky lighting, and creation of naturalized detention and vegetated swales to encourage stormwater infiltration.

 The agency has had some “lessons learned,” including the need for increased maintenance for the permeable surfaces.
 The pervious pavements need to be cleaned on a regular basis to maintain permeability, and cleaning must begin before the pavement becomes deeply clogged with debris.
 City officials have found they can get the job done by running their traditional street sweepers twice a year – in the fall and the spring – as part of a regular maintenance routine for the green alleys.
 Chicago DOT is continuing to monitor the performance of green alleys to determine whether maintenance practices are sufficient and to measure infiltration rates, pavement strength and durability, and reflective characteristics of the materials.

 For more information, link to the Green Alley Handbook or contact David Leopold, Project Manager, Streetscape and Sustainable Design Program, Chicago DOT, at [email protected].
-Information on Chicago’s Climate Change Action Plan may be accessed at http://www.chicagoclimateaction.org/.
+Access information on Chicago’s Climate Change Action Plan.